ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

 Of course, we need to add some configuration to get this uploading to the right S3 bucket with appropriate credentials.
 This configuration is stored on the file `config/deploy.js`, which was added to the project when we first installed the base ember-cli-deploy addon.

-If you open that file, you'll find (among other things) a declaration for an object called `ENV`.
+On that file, we'll find (among other things) a declaration for an object called `ENV`.
 It should look something like this:

     var ENV = {
       build: {}